- Dr. Brian Abelson DC

 Walking band exercises.

-Criteria for progression to next phase
+Criteria for progression to the next phase

 Resumption of full strength.